20 Time-Saving Cooking Hacks

-With these simple kitchen hacks, you'll save calories and fat in the process.
+With these simple kitchen hacks, you'll save calories and fat as well as time.
 That means you'll have a little wiggle room to squeeze in a workout, spend time with your family, or just catch up on your favorite Netflix show.
 And while these hacks are all about time-saving, you can get even more brilliant tricks for smart swaps and waist-friendly culinary secrets with these 32 Kitchen Hacks for Healthy Eating!

-Crush Garlic with the Side of a Kitchen Knife
+Crush garlic with the side of a kitchen knife.

-Grate Parmesan Cheese at Room Temperature
+Grate Parmesan cheese at room temperature.

-Boil Water in an Electric Kettle
+Boil water in an electric kettle.

 Working with meats can be a total time suck because you risk cross-contamination—and serious illness—if you handle other ingredients right after prepping the meat.
 Washing your hands multiple times increases the cooking time considerably, so only prep meat when you're wearing gloves—and then take them off for the rest of the cooking process.

 Can't remember when you bought those eggs?
 Don't fret; eggs are typically good well past their expiration dates.
 But you can always do the "float test" to check their freshness before you ruin dinner—and other food—by adding spoiled eggs.
 It's simple: Just put an egg in a bowl of water.
 If they float, they're bad; if they sink and lay horizontally, they're good to go.

-Build a Meal Strategy
+Build a meal strategy.

 Don't decide what you're having for dinner right before you start cooking.
 Instead, make a master meal plan for the week ahead on Sundays and then write out the ingredients you'll need for each.
 It makes for easier shopping—and you only have to refer to your plan before starting the dinner-making process.

 Jalapeños add fun flavor to dishes without a lot of added calories, but preparing them is anything but fun.
 Quickly fly through your peppers by cutting them with kitchen shears.
 It keeps you from accidentally getting juice in your eyes because you aren't handling the actual peppers.
-For food inspo, take a peek at these 20 Spicy Recipes That Will Fire Up Your Metabolism!

 Many recipes call for melted butter and the microwave is the perfect place to do that quickly.
 However, just throwing a stick of butter in there makes for uneven cooking——and evaporated butter if you cook until it's all melted.
 Whip out a cheese grater for a minute to get the butter into small pieces before cooking.

-Keep Scraps in a Bowl
+Keep scraps in a bowl.